publicissapient-france/xke-vimtastic/README.md

 ## The Project: Monumental search engine

 This little application lets you search for french monuments by region.

+Follow along the instructions to discover how you can approach different tasks in Vim

 Go ahead and `npm start` it and verify it works ok.